cocotb/cocotb/documentation/source/runner.rst

 for cocotb's traditional Makefile flow.
 It builds the HDL for the simulator and runs the tests.

 It is not meant to be ideal solution for everyone.
-You can easily integrate cocotb into custom flow see :ref:`custom-flows`.
+You can easily integrate cocotb into your custom flow, see :ref:`custom-flows`.

 Usage with pytest